 It’s time for exploration of Europe’s least liveable city (according to Mercer’s most recent Quality of Living Rankings, based on factors including political stability, crime, currency exchange, recreational facilities, housing and climate).
-I’ve left my bank cards in the safe and I’m carrying the minimum of money.
+Temperatures in Minsk regularly fall to -25C and below in winter – but can reach as high as 35C in summer.
+I'm feeling reasonably warm in October.
+I’ve left my bank cards in the safe and I’m carrying the minimum of money (Belarusian rubles).

-Previously, Minsk was only remarkable as the remote place where Phoebe’s scientist boyfriend went in Friends.
-It has mostly been reconstructed since the wars and is by no means boring.
+Previously, Minsk, the capital and largest city of Belarus, was only remarkable as the remote place where Phoebe’s scientist boyfriend went in Friends.
+It has mostly been reconstructed since the world wars and is by no means boring.
 There is the anticipated (grey) Soviet architecture lining the route from the airport, the standard tall blocks of apartments.
 There are also enormous Soviet government buildings with red stars galore and more recent huge brutalist grey and glass plated edifices.
 But the roads are eight lane boulevards and the Soviet apartments give way to affluent baroque style (think St Petersburg, but darker), giant monuments, massive domes, parks with pillared entrances and huge squares.

 There are also dollops of neo classical with columned palaces and museums.
 Even the public toilets are embellished citadels.
 I’ve lost count of the number of McDonalds I’ve seen, all housed in pseudo baroque.
 Some of them even have turrets.
 It’s quiet.
 Quite a few of the locals around are carrying small bunches of flowers.
 I’m not sure if this is a Saturday tradition or it’s a special occasion.